ansantam/2022-MT-ARD-ST3-ML-workshop/index.md

 You are now ready to execute the workshop notebooks. 🎉

-**Note:** The reinforcement learning Notebook has a number of additional requirements and cannot be run on Binder.
-Please refer to the instructions in the Notebook itself for the installation.
-We do not require you to run this particular Notebook during the workshop.

 ## Slides
  - [Introduction to machine learning in accelerator physics](https://github.com/ansantam/2022-MT-ARD-ST3-ML-workshop/blob/main/slides/0-welcome.pdf)
  - [Introduction to artificial neural networks](https://github.com/ansantam/2022-MT-ARD-ST3-ML-workshop/blob/main/slides/1-neural-networks.pdf)